 The Lane’s Privateer Inn lobster roll was served on a burger bun with lettuce and red onion.
 The meat is mixed with a horseradish mayo that gives it a nice kick.
 A bit too much mayo for me but the horseradish taste was definitely unique.
 Served with a good sized salad and serving of fries.

-My top 5 favourite lobster rolls of the South Shore Lobster Crawl
+My top 5 favourite lobster rolls of the Nova Scotia Lobster Crawl

 This was hard to decide, but there are some key factors for why these five made the top of my list.
 Quite often it was because they were served on a delicious brioche lobster roll from Boulangerie Le Vendéenne.
 Other reasons they were high on my list was because of a good ratio of mayo to lobster, the freshness of the lobster, the quality of the other toppings and sometimes even the sides.

 #5 Fo’c’sle Tavern in Chester

 The Fo’c’sle serves up a lobster croissant and the croissant really makes this lobster roll.
 Fresh, flaky, and the buttery-ness of the croissant just go so well with the lobster.
 (These are the croissants from Costco so you know they are delicious!)
 Sometimes they might go slightly overboard with the mayo, but garnished with some simple greens and either a side salad or fries, this lobster roll is quite the meal.